loli067/bedit/README.md

 ```
 ## Note
 Remember to type in .img in the choose img name option
-Also remember to have everything in the current directory like the boot.img or recovery.img etc
+Also to have everything in the current directory
+like the boot.img or recovery.img etc
 and the unpacked_boot_image